-It’s also worth considering, here, how your knowledge base can complement the efforts of your marketing and sales teams in terms of nurturing prospects toward conversion.
-For example, Shipt’s knowledge base provides a ton of information that allow potential customers to further qualify themselves as a “good fit” for the company’s services.
+It’s also worth considering how your knowledge base can complement the efforts of your marketing and sales teams in terms of nurturing prospects toward a conversion.
+For example, Shipt’s knowledge base provides a ton of information that allows potential customers to further qualify themselves as a “good fit” for the company’s services.

 Think about it like this:

 If you don’t provide this information to your potential customers, there’s a pretty good chance they’ll simply navigate away from your site, never to return.